mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ### `hatch run pip`

 `hatch run pip` provides a [pip-compatible interface using uv](https://docs.astral.sh/uv/pip/).
-You should not need to use this.
+You should not need to use this often.

 Vizro's dependencies are described by the `dependencies` section in `vizro-core/pyproject.toml`.
 There is no need to manually install or update the dependencies in your environment; they will be handled automatically for you when you do `hatch run`.
 This means that there is generally no need to `pip install` anything.